Definition of Dimensionless Quantity

 Definition

-In physics, a dimensionless quantity is a quantity whose dimension is $1$.
+In physics, a Dimensionless quantity is a physical quantity whose dimension is $1$.

 Explanation

-By contrast, the radian is a unit of angle defined as the ratio of an arc length to the radius of a circle.
-In other words, since the numerator and denominator are both length units, the length units cancel out, so the radian is a dimensionless quantity with unit 1.
+In contrast, the radian is a unit expressing the magnitude of an angle, defined as the ratio of an arc length to the radius of a circle.
+In simple terms, both numerator and denominator have the dimension of length $\mathsf{L}$, so $\mathsf{L}$ cancels out, and therefore the radian is a dimensionless quantity of dimension 1.